stdrouuu/memein-next/README.md

 For more details about deploying apps to Vercel, check out the official documentation:(https://vercel.com/docs)

 ## About This Project
 This is a meme maker app called MemeIn that I built using **Next.js** with **Shadcn**, **TypeScript**, and **Tailwind CSS**.
-I used **Konva** Javascript library to implement the canvas functionality, so users can upload images and edit them directly on the canvas.
+I used **React Konva** Javascript library to implement the canvas functionality, so users can upload images and edit them directly on the canvas.
 I also try adding support for light, dark, and system themes so users can switch based on their preference or device settings.

 I'm still learning TypeScript, and this project has been a great way to practice it.